 Note that the diameter that was entered as 220 mm has been automatically converted to inches, and the institution name “Maps and Plans Department of the BnF” has been automaticallly linked to further information including its official web site.

 Reasonator is an application that displays information from Wikidata related to a given entity.
 Looking up the British firm W. Watson & Son, the profile shows their five astrolabes that are in the MHS collection.

 The SPARQL query language allows us to ask targeted questions.
 For example, we can request astrolabes associated with a specific person or a location, getting the results as an image gallery, a timeline or a map.
 Since not everybody knows SPARQL, a way to make this easier for the general public is to build a custom application.
 I’ve taken the first steps towards this by creating Astrolabe Explorer, a set of canned queries.
-A proper application would join up these queries, so clicking on a location in the map would bring up an image gallery of astrolabes produced at that location, and similarly for clicking on a person’s name.
+Update: After a bit more development, the queries are joined up, so clicking on a location in the map brings up an image gallery of astrolabes produced at that location, and similarly for clicking on a person’s name.

 Post by Martin Poulter, Wikimedian In Residence

 This post licensed under a CC-BY-SA 4.0 license